segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 - [Profile Explorer](/docs/unify/#profile-explorer){:target="_blank"}: Use the Profile Explorer to view all user data, including event history, traits, and identifiers.
 - [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"}: Use the Advanced Segment option to view your full Segment workspace.
 Segment recommends working with the assistance of Professional Services when accessing Advanced Segment.

-## (Optional) Add additional sources and destinations to your workspace
+## (Optional) Add additional sources, destinations, and custom identifiers to your workspace

 After you complete the Segment for Flex guided setup, you can use [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} to connect your workspace to additional *sources*, or websites, server libraries, mobile SDKs, and cloud applications that can send data into Segment, and *destinations*, or apps and business tools that can receive forwarded data from Segment.